EthanLee-88/FlutterModule/flutter_module/README.md

-# flutter_model
+# flutter_module

-A new Flutter model.
+A new Flutter project.

 ## Getting Started